What does a fitness coach do?

 A member may resign their membership only by issuance of written notification.
 A minimum of 60 days advance notice is required, as long as their commitment has been met.
 Ceasing to use club facilities will not be considered as notice of intent to resign membership, nor will ceasing to pay monthly dues.
 Written notification must be submitted in person on a club form, online, or sent by certified mail.
 CLICK HERE to resign.

 If you are unable to use membership for an extended period of time (minimum of one full calendar month), Member may place membership on “Freeze Status”.
 Change to Freeze Status may take place no sooner than the next billing cycle.
+Freeze Status can be extended to, but may not exceed, a 90-day period.
+When 90-days has been met, the membership will automatically reactivate.
 While on Freeze Status Member agrees the following;

 – To pay Freeze fee currently in effect.